scottvr/dj_defrag-w-uid_zer0/LYRICAL_ASSASSINATION.md

 condition i race
 whoami
 zero uid
-who
-last
-double you
+who; last; w
-I-D Zero
+-I-D Zero
 process hero
 you knew then
 I'll be rootin
-no place like localhost
+no place like
+localhost
 loopback
 this track
 find me back